rachaelcodes/100-days-of-code/log.md

 ### Day 2: January 1, 2016

 **Today's Progress:** Completed first 6kyu challenge on CodeWars - BitCounting.
 Updating this log via GitHub desktop.
+Also, added licence to the GitHub profile page.

 **Thoughts:** My experience of pair programming last month taught me a lot: using repl.it and console.log to test parts of code; I've also commented more carefully.

-**Next Steps:** Mostly unchanged from yesterday
+**Next Steps:**
-* Add a licence and an 'ignore' file to the main GitHub profile page.
 * Upload existing work to the styling randomizer
 * Keep practicing CodeWars
-* Learn about using the command-line for working in GitHub
+* Learn about using the command-line for working in GitHub, then add 'ignore' files [advice](https://help.github.com/articles/ignoring-files/)

 **Links to work:** [Codewars solutions](https://www.codewars.com/users/curiousrabbit/completed_solutions)